 Charging has moved on from what has hitherto been a utility to one that comes with an aura of comfort.
 Though the modules integrated in furniture are based on Qi technology they can also charge the devices that are not based on Qi technology.
 To accomplish this they use an adaptor with the module.
 C+P Furniture Systems is working to bring the whole new Cegano smart table and Prefino locker system with the wireless charging facility for smartphones.

 Alliance for Wireless Power (A4WP) is a wireless charging standard that came up recently.
-Although the products based on Qi and Power Matter Alliance (PMA) standards are already in market, the products based on A4WP are yet to be seen.
+Although the products based on Qi and Power Matter Alliance (PMA) standards are already in the market, the products based on A4WP are yet to be seen.

 Anand says, “While there are adequate tools and resources available from various chip manufacturers for designing the wireless charging devices, on-going battle and unstable standards are restrictive.
 It is difficult for the designers to neglect one or two particular standards that in turn would add to the cost of product and design activity.
-Having said that, it is still less of a design problem and more of an innovative utilisation problem for the majority of us.”
+Having said that, it is still less of a design problem and more of an innovative utilization problem for the majority of us.”

 On the contrary, Srivasta Raghunath, technical lead – Analog Systems, Texas Instruments restricts himself to the new standards.
-He says, “Since A4WP is still evolving, there has been no standardisation and no particular tools developed yet.
-This is still in R&D stages and will be evolving in the coming years.”
+He says, “Since A4WP is still evolving, there has been no standardization and no particular tools developed yet.
+This is still in the R&D stages and will be evolving in the coming years.”

 Although the main focus of wireless charging has been small portable devices, it cannot be limited to these devices alone.
 The main aim of this type of charging technology is to transfer maximum power to the receiver in a wire-free environment.